OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/advanced.md

 }
 ```

-Here, `<projectName>` is the name of the project, and `<version>` is the current version name or number.
+Here, `<projectName>` is the name of the project, and `<version>` is the current version number.
 Once you start adding your contracts via `zos add`, they will be recorded under the `"contracts"` field, with the contract aliases as the keys (which default to the contract names), and the contract names as the values.
 Finally, if you link an `stdlib` with `zos link`, this will be reflected in the `"stdlib"` field, where `<stdlibName>` is the name of the linked `EVM package`.

 ### `zos.<network>.json`
 ZeppelinOS will also generate a file for each of the networks you work on (`local`, `ropsten`, `live`, ...
 These should be configured [in your `truffle.js` file](http://truffleframework.com/docs/advanced/configuration#networks), but note that `zos init` already configures the `local` network, which can be run by `npx truffle develop`).
 These files share the same structure: